 The long term goal for the site is to restore the property to a diverse ecologically functioning state.
 Ecological restoration projects undertaken to date have included many acres of invasive plant species control, enhancement of vernal pool habitat, stream bank stabilization and replenishment, and improvement of habitat and access lost as a result of degradation by invasive species and by deer browsing.

-There is a trail system (trail map) for use by all, especially community and schools who use it as an environmental teaching tool, and for passive recreation and nature study.
+There is a trail system (please call 973-538-3500 for a map) for use by all, especially community and schools who use it as an environmental teaching tool, and for passive recreation and nature study.

 We invite you (and your dog!) to visit the CMA on Tiger Lily Lane (directions) between dawn and dusk.
 If you would like to plan a group hike and guided tour, please contact Hazel England, GSWA’s Director of Outreach and Education and Land Steward, at firstname.lastname@example.org.

 If you plan to hike at the CMA, be aware that there is hunting on the property (hunting info).
 From September 11 to November 22, the trails are open but there may be bow hunting, so proceed with cauthion.
 November 22 to February 22 is shotgun season, and the trails are closed Monday-Friday, 9 a.m. to noon.

 The CMA is used by many groups, including Geocachers!
 Geocaching is a high-tech treasure hunting game played throughout the world by adventure seekers equipped with GPS devices.
 The basic idea is to locate hidden containers.
 There are now six geocaches in the CMA.
 Here are links to the pages on the geocaching website where there are details for each cache:

 Wood Turtle (Clemmys insculpta): threatened species

 Swamp Pink (Helonias bullata): threatened species